Brightness and Contrast#

 (256, 256)

 Notice that here the colorbar ranges from 0 to about 45000.
-The matplotlib plt.imshow() function adjusts the image contrast to the minimal and maximal values.
+Minimum and maxium intensity are also given on the right.

 Adjusting visualization independent from the specific image#